Minuscule 1093: History

 According to the colophon the manuscript was written in 1302 by a scribe called Michael Morraites for the priest Clemens.

 The manuscript was added to the list of New Testament manuscripts by Gregory (1093^{e}).
 C. R. Gregory saw it in 1886.
 In 1908 Gregory gave the siglum 1093 to it.

-Currently the manuscript is housed at the Agiou Panteleimonos monastery (28), at Mount Athos.
+The manuscript is housed at the Agiou Panteleimonos monastery (28), at Mount Athos.